codegis/google-calendar-laravel/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-## About Ldiazjaramillo
+## About Codegis
-Ldiazjaramillo is a webdesign agency based in Antwerp, Belgium.
+Codegis is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## License